awesome-workshop/gitlab-cms/_episodes/01-introduction.md

 ---
-title: "Setting up an environment using CVMFS in the GitLab CI (e.g. to run CMSSW)"
+title: "Setting up an environment using CVMFS in GitLab CI (e.g. to run CMSSW)"
 teaching: 10
 exercises: 10
 questions: